Huber rings and valuation spectra: Valuation theory

 \subsection{An exotic example}

 As promised in Example \ref{example:tate-algebra}, we give an extended example of a valuation on $\Cp\lr w$ that is not a (semi-)norm.
-Define $\Gamma = \R_{> 0} \times \R_{>0}$ with the ``first, then second'' ordering.
+Define $\Gamma = \R_{> 0} \times \R_{>0}$ with the ``read left to right'' ordering.
 The technical term is \term{lexicographic}.
 In symbols,

 and

 The right-hand portion of Figure \ref{fig:exotic-valuation-order} illustrates the order relation on $\Gamma$.

 Now pick a real number $0 < \varepsilon < 1$.
 We define $\bval_{1^-}$ on $\Cp\lr w$ by